 DuraSeal® may be advantageous in its properties of being a completely synthetic material and also its property of being reabsorbed [24].
 These factors that may have led to its popularisation in preventing CSF leaks in both cranial and spinal procedures.
 Polyethylene glycol sealant (DuraSeal®) has been approved by the Food and Drug Administration (FDA) since 2005, to protect against CSF leakage following cranial surgery.
 DuraSeal® consists of two solutions, which when mixed cross-link to form an absorbable hydrogel.
 This hydrogel liquefies over 4-8 weeks, being absorbed and cleared by the kidneys [25].

 Lumbar drain insertion peri-operatively is accepted as a method for reducing the rate of CSF leakage following transsphenoidal surgery.
 The drain is thought to reduce intracranial pressure, preventing CSF fistulae and hastening healing of the sellar floor [22].
 However, like most interventions in surgery, this too poses risks.
 These include nerve root irritation or damage, infection at the insertion site or, more concerning, a risk of meningitis, pneumocephalus or brain herniation [26].
 They also require increased nursing intensity and specialist knowledge of the care of lumbar drains.
 In our study we used lumbar drains at the time of surgery for giant tumours (to aid visualisation, by pulling the diaphragma and tumour tissue into the field of view) and in tumours with large suprasellar extension, for which it can be uncertain as to whether there is an intra-operative dural breach.
 Lumbar drainage is also an important post-operative treatment strategy, when CSF leakage is suspected.
-However, there have been no randomized studies to fully assess the role of lumbar drainage in transphenoidal surgery, leading to debate regarding their usage.
+However, there have been no randomized studies to fully assess the role of lumbar drainage in transsphenoidal surgery, leading to debate regarding their usage.

 This study retrospectively analysed the CSF leakage rate associated with use of DuraSeal®.
 Through our analysis of a consecutive cohort, we were also able to evaluate the effect of lumbar drain usage on CSF leaks.
 Interestingly, there was not a statistically significant difference in the prevention of CSF leaks when a lumbar drain was inserted.
 An article by Mehta and Oldfield [27] investigated the role of lumbar drainage in transphenoidal surgery and concluded that they should be used, removing the need for sellar repair and reducing the rate of intraoperative CSF leak.
 We did not draw the same conclusion, in our study that also retrospectively analysed a consecutive cohort of lumbar drainage patients, in a similar number of patients (53 versus 44 by Mehta).
 We used lumbar drainage in patients with giant tumour or suprasellar expansion, the majority of Mehta and colleagues patients also had suprasellar expansion (88%).
 Mehta’s paper demonstrated the decreased incidence of intraoperative CSF leaks, but did not have a significant effect on the rate of post-operative leak.
 We feel that further investigation needs to occur, before advocating a potentially risky peri-operative procedure, when the rates of important post-operative leakage are not improved.
-This again supports the need for a larger randomized-controlled study into the role of peri-operative lumbar drainage.
+This again supports the need for a randomized-controlled study into the role of peri-operative lumbar drainage.